cloudflare/cloudflare-docs/content/dns/zone-setups/zone-transfers/cloudflare-as-secondary/alerts.md

 ---
-pcx_content_type: concept
+pcx_content_type: reference
 title: Alerts
 weight: 4
 meta:
-   title: Set up alerts for Secondary DNS
+   title: Alerts for Secondary DNS
 ---

-# Set up alerts for Secondary DNS
+# Alerts for Secondary DNS

 You can configure alerts to receive notifications for changes in your secondary DNS.